Have you been looking for a great real estate mentor? There’s a lot of talk about finding a mentor, and I think I’ve found the perfect one.

 We’re all fortunate enough to have access to Buffett’s musings through his annual shareholder letters.

-Though Buffett rarely wrote about real estate, I’m going to take a stab at translating Buffett’s wisdom for BiggerPockets readers.
-This is the first of what I hope to be a series of articles channeling his wisdom into the real estate arena.
+Though Buffett rarely wrote about real estate, I’m going to take a stab at translating Buffett’s wisdom for BiggerPockets’ readers.
+This is one of several of what I hope to be a series of articles channeling his wisdom into the real estate arena.

 I’ve written this article with the help of my friends and fellow BiggerPockets members Bryan Taylor and John Jacobus.
 Bryan and John are great real estate investors and Warren Buffett fanatics.
 They make the trek to Omaha each year for Buffett’s celebrated annual meeting.
 They’ve listened to Buffett’s interviews, read his letters, and tried to emulate his strategies in their own investments.
 I’ve learned a lot from them, and there’s a lot you could learn, too.

 So let’s get started.
 If you had a personal meeting with Mr. Buffett, what might he say to you first?
 How might he advise you in your real estate career?